neuroshield/gaspi/README.md

 ### Goal

-The main objective of these programs is to measure and analyze the energy consumption of computing devices (specifically a Raspberry Pi 5) to understand their environmental impact.
+The main objective of these programs is to measure (**estimate**) and analyze the energy consumption of computing devices (specifically a Raspberry Pi 5) to understand their environmental impact.
 The tools provide real-time monitoring and calculate several key environmental metrics to quantify the ecological footprint of running specific software or workloads.

 ### Specifications